 - 3-band mid-parametric EQ

-A combination of great features, streamlined designs, and excellent price give the L-12 an A-plus rating.
+A combination of excellent podcast starter kit features, streamlined designs, and excellent price give the L-12 an A-plus rating.

-A lot of people are trying their luck in podcasting.
-Higher income and consistent work are the prime reasons why many people are taking up this venture.
-If you wish to be a successful like others, you may want to buy the Behringer Podcastudio USB.
+A lot of people are trying their luck.
+Higher-income and consistent work is the prime reasons why many people are taking up this venture.
+If you wish to be successful as others, you may want to buy the Behringer Podcastudio USB.

 Specifications and features

-Behringer’s Podcastudio USB comes with a complete recording studio, and this includes the USB/audio interface, headphones and lots more.
+Behringer’s Podcastudio USB comes with a complete recording studio, including the USB/audio interface, headphones, and lots more.
 It also features a 5-input mixer with 2-band EQ (British style).
-You also get a dynamic microphone with desk mount along with the cable.
-With all its features and inclusions, the product makes a great startup equipment in the world of podcasting.
+You also get a dynamic microphone with a desk mount along with the cable.
+With all its features and inclusions, the product makes great startup equipment.

 The unit is easy to use.
-Whether you are an amateur or experienced podcast, you can use the unit without any issue.
-Also, the product is highly durable to last longer.
+Whether you are a podcast amateur or an experienced podcaster, you can use the team without any issue.
+Also, the product is highly durable to lasts longer.
 Most importantly, the unit comes with a smaller price tag.

 For enhanced usage, you will need to upgrade the product.
-Some users find it difficult to setup the product.
+Some users find it difficult to set up the kit.
 Other than these things, the product makes an ideal fit for any application.

-The above review makes it pretty clear that the Behringer Podcastudio USB is an ideal choice for beginners as well as professional podcasts.
-Better quality, durability, innovative features, affordability, etc are some of the important reasons why many are buying this top quality product.
-If you want to take your venture to new heights, invest in this top rated podcasting USB and register a huge success.
+The above review makes it pretty clear that the Behringer Podcastudio USB is an ideal choice for beginners and professionals in the podcast world.
+Better quality, durability, innovative features, affordability, etc., are significant reasons many buy this top-quality product.
+If you want to take your venture to new heights, invest in this top-rated USB and register a huge success.

 Those who wish to enter the fray should get themselves adequately equipped to survive.
 After all, the listeners have high expectations.
-Some podcasters rent a professional studio that already contains everything they need.
-Others simply convert a spare room into their personal recording studio and invest in the necessary equipment for podcasting.
-If you are keen on the second strategy, then read on to learn about the items that you need:
+Some people rent a professional studio that already contains everything they need.
+Others convert a spare room into their recording studio and invest in the necessary equipment.
+If you are keen on the second podcast strategy, then read on to learn about the items that you need:

 You will need this input device to capture your voice and other sounds for the recording.
 Indeed, you might want to get several microphones for co-hosts and guests.
 They come in all shapes and sizes.
-Even phones and laptops have small mics though these are generally of poor quality.
-A dedicated microphone is preferable.
-Condenser mics are expensive and fragile but they tend to pick up sound better than dynamic mics.
+Even phones and laptops have small mics though these are generally of poor podcast quality.
+A dedicated podcasting microphone Condenser mics are expensive and fragile, but they tend to pick up sound better than dynamic mics.
 They are a good option if you can soundproof your room.
-If not, then they might just pick up too much noise from the surroundings.
+If not, then they might pick up too much noise from the podcast studio surroundings.

-Wearing headphones will allow you to monitor the audio being recorded.
-They can also block out noise from the outside so you can concentrate on the podcast.
+Wearing headphones will allow you to monitor the podcast audio being recorded.
+They can also block out noise from the outside so you can concentrate on the recording.
 Passing cars and background chatter will not be a distraction.
-Resist the temptation to cross them out of your list and depend solely on your ears.
+Please resist the temptation to cross them out of your list and depend solely on your ears.
 They are indispensable if you are attempting to improve the quality of your recordings.
 Headphones make it easier to detect problems and implement solutions during recording.
 As a result, there will be fewer issues during post-processing.

 3. Digital Recorder

-While it is possible to record audio on a computer or smartphone, most serious podcasters depend on a digital recorder instead.
-This is a portable device just a bit larger than a pack of cards.
-It can be taken to the field for on-the-spot interviews like in sporting events, public demonstrations, product launches, and other gatherings.
-The units have their own mics, control buttons, speakers, and advanced features.
-The best models can also be used inside a studio thanks to their input and output ports.
+While recording audio on a computer or smartphone is possible, most serious people depend on a digital recorder instead.
+This is a portable podcast device just a bit larger than a deck of cards.
+Digital recorders can take it to the field for on-the-spot interviews like sporting events, public demonstrations, product launches, and other gatherings.
+The units have their mics, control buttons, speakers, and advanced features.
+The best models can also be used inside a studio, thanks to their input and output ports.
 The conversations will be recorded directly on a memory card as WAVE or MP3 files.

 4. Audio Mixers

 Some podcasters use audio mixers to gain greater control over how the inputs blend.
-It is an optional piece of equipment that can make life a lot easier if there are multiple panelists.
+It is an optional piece of equipment that can make life a lot easier if multiple podcast panelists.
 The host can mute everyone except the designated speaker to prevent overlap and confusion.
 Volume can be changed on the fly if required.
-Annoying feedback loops can be prevented.
-Make sure that you get a model with enough channels for all the inputs you want to hook up.
+And annoying feedback loops can be prevented.
+Ensure that you get a model with enough channels for all the inputs you want to hook up.
 Go for respected brands in the industry like Behringer and Mackie.
-Read online reviews to learn about user experiences with each device.
+Read online reviews to learn about user experiences with each podcast device.

-There are also smaller items that will help you get the best audio possible in your podcasting kit.
+Smaller kit items will help you get the best audio possible in your podcast starter kit.
 Get yourself a sturdy yet adjustable boom arm for the mic.
 It will allow you to move freely in your studio.
 This should have a shock mount at the end to reduce noise from vibrations.
-Pop filters can also reduce unwanted sounds including pops and hisses.
+Pop filters can also reduce unwanted sounds, including pops and hisses.
 They will make the listening experience more pleasant for your audience.
-A headphone amplifier should also be considered if there are several people in the recording studio.
+A headphone amplifier should also be considered if there are several people in the podcast recording studio.

 The raw audio will often be plain.
 The show can be made livelier by editing it on a computer.
-Podcasters can add music and effects at just the right moments.
-Having a unique intro and outro will also help in the branding.
+You can add music and effects at just the right moments.
+Having a unique intro and outro will also help in branding.
 They might also want to delete or mute parts that are not fit for broadcast.
 They can compile several interviews in one show, along with other segments.
 All of these can be accomplished on a desktop or a laptop with a little bit of patience.
-The computer does not have to be as powerful as a gaming rig but it should be good enough able to handle audio editing without any lags.
-It is also useful in preparing the show notes including episode description, relevant links, and significant pictures.
+The computer does not have to be as powerful as a gaming rig, but it should be good enough to handle podcast audio editing without any lags.
+It is also helpful in preparing the show notes, including episode descriptions, relevant links, and significant pictures.

-Assembling the hardware is an important step but it does not end there.
-There are other requirements that have to be taken cared of to create a good show and deliver the to interested parties.
-They include an editing software, a web hosting account, and a means of promotion.
+Assembling the hardware is an important step, but it does not end there.
+Other requirements have to be taken care of to create a good show and deliver them to interested parties.
+They include editing software, a web hosting account, and a means of promotion.

 1. Editing Software

-You need to install an audio editing software on your computer to start with post-processing.
+You need to install podcast audio editing software on your computer to start with post-processing.
 Don’t worry if you are running low on funds because of all your purchases.
-You can get this for free thanks to generous developers.
-The best free software is called Audacity and you can download it from the official website.
+You can get this for free, thanks to generous developers.
+The best free software is called Audacity, and you can download it from the official website.
 Check the system requirements to ensure compatibility.
 It should run well on most Windows and Macintosh computers.
 There are numerous online tutorials on how to use its various features.
-Mac owners also have the option of using GarageBand which comes pre-installed on their system.
+Mac owners also have the option of using GarageBand, which comes pre-installed on their system.

-The episode files will have to be uploaded to the Web in order for them to be accessible to listeners.
-You will need to pay for a web hosting account which can be as low as a few dollars a month.
+The episode files will have to be uploaded to the Web to be accessible to podcast listeners.
+You will need to pay for a web hosting account as low as a few dollars a month.
 The price goes up if you want more storage, bandwidth, and features.
-There are several companies that specialize in podcast hosting.
-They are more reliable than generic webhosts for this type of activity.
+Several companies specialize in hosting.
+They are more reliable than generic web hosts for this type of activity.
 Some of them provide integration with other helpful tools like YouTube and WordPress.
 Among the most popular hosts are Libsyn, Podbean, and SoundCloud.
-Read more about each platform to discover their strengths and weaknesses.
+Read more about each platform to discover its strengths and weaknesses.

 You will want to create a blog that listeners can visit to check for the newest episodes and additional content.
 They may also leave comments and form a community on the site.
 As previously stated, they can be easily integrated into some content management systems like WordPress.
-Promoting the show using social media is also crucial to its success.
-Maintain a regular presence in all of the top networks.
-Post about upcoming guests, topics, giveaways, and other things that might interest the listeners.
-Encourage them to leave reviews on iTunes to help it get more credibility and exposure.
+Promoting the podcast using social media is also crucial to its success.
+Maintain a regular presence in all top networks—post about upcoming guests, topics, giveaways, and other things that might interest the listeners.
+Please encourage them to leave reviews on iTunes to help it get more credibility and exposure.

-Countless podcasts are popping up everywhere.
-Before you launch your own, make sure that your show that stand toe-to-toe with those in your niche with a great studio kit.
+Countless podcast shows are popping up everywhere.
+Before you launch your podcast, make sure that your show stands toe-to-toe with those in your niche.
 Get the basics right for a solid foundation.
-Acquire the necessary equipment for podcasting with the highest level of quality that you can afford.
-Create the best studio that your budget currently allows.
+Acquire the necessary podcast starter kit and equipment with the highest level of quality that you can afford.
+Create the best that your budget currently allows.
 Upgrade as you get more funding.
 Adhere to a lofty standard of production at all times.
-Listeners will appreciate your efforts and reward you with their loyalty.
+Listeners of podcasts will appreciate your efforts and reward you with their loyalty.